Loki Price Tops $0.56 on Major Exchanges (LOKI)

 Buying and Selling Loki

-It is usually not possible to purchase alternative cryptocurrencies such as Loki directly using U.S. dollars.
-Investors seeking to acquire Loki should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Loki using one of the aforementioned exchanges.
+It is usually not possible to buy alternative cryptocurrencies such as Loki directly using U.S. dollars.
+Investors seeking to acquire Loki should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Loki using one of the exchanges listed above.

 Receive News & Updates for Loki Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Loki and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.